 Search for a Business Name

 Before filing for any entity, it will be necessary for you to decide upon a name for your business.
-To ensure that the desired title has not already been taken by another partnership, company or corporation, you must perform a search of the name database using the Arkansas Business Entity Search for provided by the Secretary of State website.
+To ensure that the desired title has not already been taken by another partnership, company, or corporation, you must perform a search of the name database using the Arkansas Business Entity Search provided by the Secretary of State website.
 If you are a foreign entity, and the name has already been taken in the state of Arkansas, you may file for the registration of a fictitious name to use in its stead.